kevinnail/git-command-highlights-for-msword/README.md

 # git-command-highlights-for-msword
 Highlights and bolds all git commands from Visual Studio Code terminal in MS Word.

 -Open new Word doc- you will use this as your template.
-Open Visual Basic (Alt + F11), insert module, paste in code, save as macro-enabled document
+Open Visual Basic (Alt + F11), insert module, paste in code, save as macro-enabled document.

 -Select all text from terminal in VSC, copy, paste into Word doc, view macros (Alt + F8).
 Select FindHighlightAndBold, run.